cookiejar/cookietemple/docs/adding_new_templates.rst

    your python version or your environment you may run into an :code:`InterpreterNotFound-Exception`.
 To fix this, you may have to change :code:`envlist = py37, py38, flake8` to :code:`envlist = python3.7, python3.8, flake8`.

-   Another more simple option is to run :code:`pytest relative/path/to/tests` to run all tests or :code:`pytest relative/path/to/tests/my/test` to run just a subset of the tests.
+   Another more simple option is to run :code:`make test` to run all tests (make sure your in the top level directory of cookietemple when calling this command) or :code:`pytest relative/path/to/tests/my/test` to run just a subset of the tests.

 7. | The only things that is left to do now is to add a new Github Actions workflow for our template.
 Let's go one level up in the folder tree and create :code:`.github/workflows/create_cli_brainfuck.yml`.